designstem/projects/colorblindness/index-06-calculator.md

   <summary>Teachers notes</summary>

   ### Hint for teachers.
+  ~The design object (product design) which we propose on the next pages, tries to offer students of all levels an opportunity to try out their skills and knowledge.
+It is simple, but can be made more complex by you, the teacher.~
-  ~The design object on which students test their knowledge can be diverse and adjusted to the subject.
+  ~Of course the design object on which students test their knowledge can be very diverse and adjusted to the subject you teach.
 For example, you could also focus on the following objects:~
   <br>
 * Posters
 * Brochures